rakshithakb5/SDN_firewall/README.md

 ## ->Topology

-Single switch topology with 3 hosts:
+(Single switch topology with 3 hosts)
+Here I have used Mininet to create a topology with 3 hosts and 1 switch.
+The switch is controlled by a POX controller using the OpenFlow protocol.

 * h1
 * h2
 * h3
-I used Mininet to create a topology with 3 hosts and 1 switch.
-The switch is controlled by a POX controller using the OpenFlow protocol.

 ## ->Implementation